Accelerating process delivery

-- Transformation three times faster than previous systems allowed
+- Transformation three times faster than previous systems allowed, within 18 months they transformed 90 processes

 - Single integrated platform for customer requests, case management and workflows